-The Pink Panthers' methods are daring and quick.
+The Pink Panthers methods are daring and quick.
 In July, a lone thief walked into a diamond exhibition at a luxury hotel in Cannes.
-In just 60 seconds, investigators say, he walked out with $138 million worth of jewels.
+In just sixty seconds, investigators say he walked out with $138 million worth of jewels.
 The heist was carried out during the day, and incredibly, the robber fell down when he jumped out of a hotel window to escape but still managed to grab the loot and get away.
-(Read more below the video.)

 The wild move happened in the same hotel that was featured in Alfred Hitchcock's film "To Catch a Thief."

 Days later, a jewelry store on the French Riviera was targeted.
 Investigators believe it could be the work of the Pink Panthers.

 FBI Special Agent Dan McCaffrey is a diamond expert and tracks Pink Panther heists around the world.
 He said some of the diamonds taken in the Cannes heist are extremely rare and valuable.
 More than 20 jewels were 30 carats.

 McCaffrey said the Pink Panthers are known for attention to detail, and planning every step of the heist -including how they will unload the stolen goods.
 He added that their goal is to get rid of diamonds as quickly as possible, and in past Pink Panther thefts FBI agents have recovered stolen diamonds in the United States just days after they were taken from jewelry stores in Europe.